Bakery worker speaks out about alleged Liam Colgan sighting

-A worker at a bakery outside Hamburg has spoken about an alleged sighting of missing Liam Colgan.
+THE brother of Liam Colgan has said a body pulled from a river in Hamburg is not his missing sibling who vanished while on a stag night in the German city.

-Bettina Diwinski told the Sunday Mail newspaper that a colleague was “certain” Mr Colgan visited Dietz bakers in Buxtehude on Wednesday – four days after he vanished.
+The 29-year-old from Inverness was on his brother Eamonn's stag weekend in Hamburg when he disappeared in the early hours of February 10.

-The 29-year-old from Inverness was on his brother’s stag weekend in Hamburg when he disappeared in the early hours of February 10.
+Reports in the German media said a body has been pulled from the city's River Elbe, stating that both Liam and a sailor had gone missing in the city recently.

 Loading article content